FloresTristan/personal_portfolio_website/README.md

 Built with **Next.js**, **Tailwind CSS**, **DaisyUI**, and deployed on **Vercel**.
 It features responsive design, animations with Framer Motion, and an integrated GitHub projects page.

+p.s.
+This is inspired from Brittany Chiangs' Design

 ---

 ## 🚀 Technologies Used